 TeXlipse is studded with features that make up the best LaTeX editors and is the perfect text editing companion for programmers.

-Some of the core features of TeXlipse, include code commenting, code folding, Table view, word count, syntax highlighting, spell checking, error markers, document templates and more.
+Some of the core features of TeXlipse, include code commenting, code folding, Table view, word count, syntax highlighting, spell checking, error markers, document templates, and more.

-If you are looking for a web based LaTeX editor, then Authorea should come out as a great option.
+If you are looking for a web-based LaTeX editor, then Authorea should come out as a great option.

-Plus, insertion of mathematical formulae, images, and tables is quite straightforward.
+Plus, the insertion of mathematical formulae, images, and tables is quite straightforward.
 All in all, Authorea is easy to use LaTeX Editor.

 Kile offers an integrated LaTeX environment and functions as a user-friendly TeX/LaTeX editor by KDE.
 Kile works on many architectures and operating systems such as PC, Mac, BSD, Linux, and Windows.

 It offers numerous templates and wizards that help you to start a new document easily.
-It supports easy insertion of standard symbols and tags.
+It supports the easy insertion of standard symbols and tags.

 You can easily find chapters or sections in your document.
 You can even preview a selected part of your document.
 It has advanced editing commands, as well.